funktionale-programmierung/bob2015/2021/how-to-moderate.md

 ### During the talk:

 - Collect questions from audience.
+- Be prepared to ask a question yourself if audience has no questions.

 ### After the talk:

 - Thank the speaker.

 - Relay questions to speaker.
+  - Choose most interesting questions (might be hard).
+  - Choose most asked question.
+  - You can relay the asker's name.

+- Even talks that use up their whole slot with the talk video get one or two short questions.

+- Keep an eye on the schedule and finish as timely as possible!

 - Thank the speaker again.

 - Announce what comes up next.